2005Emmanuel/Simple-Scanner-Package/README.md

 # Simple-Scanner-Package
-This is a java Package that helps reduce boilerplate.
+This is a java Package that helps reduce boilerplate code.